subh-775/subh-775/README.md

 ---

 ## 🚀 Desc
-Hello, Myself Subhansh and I am a passionate AI Engineer and researcher specializing in **Computer Vision**, **Deep Learning** and **Multimodal-AI architecture**.
-My journey revolves around developing intelligent systems that bridge the gap between cutting-edge research and real-world applications, along with the conceptual mathematical understanding behind them.
+Hello, Myself Subhansh and I am a passionate AI Engineer and researcher specializing in **Computer Vision**, **Deep Learning** and **Multimodal-AI architectures**.
+My journey revolves around developing intelligent systems that bridges the gap between cutting-edge research and real-world applications, along with the conceptual mathematical understanding behind them.

 ---